rayuchtai/CATCapp/README.md

 ## Unsolved Problems:
   1. **SOLVED!** How to randomize which card is flipped or not.
 Tarot cards have different meanings when they are reversed.
 I wanted to add them into the the modal.
 However, I couldn't figure out a way to make the cards randomly rotate 180degrees.
 I am still trying to add that feature but at the moment, I am trying to add background information about the deck that is being used and the history behind the cards and tarot itself.

-### Facing Unsolved Problems:
-  1. I think the problem is how I am adding the image.
-It is added before the transformation could stick.

 ## Spice up the APP:
   1. The app so far is pretty plain even with the colors and the different fonts.
 I am going to add an about, explanation/introduction to Tarot and the history behind this type of deck and why it is so commonly known and used.
 Perhaps whilst I spice up the app, a name for the app will come to me.
 I would appreciate a pun app name but if not, I can settle with a short and to-the-point name.
   2. I'll see if I can add three cards that could be added into the reading.